Take the Quiz: Cervical Cancer

 The Correct Answer is True.

 The most important risk factor for cervical cancer is being infected with the human papillomavirus (HPV).
-There are more than 150 types of HPV, and of those, the high-risk types, including HPV 16 and HPV 18, are linked to a high risk of causing cervical cancer.
+There are more than 200 types of HPV.
+Of those, the high-risk types, including HPV 16 and HPV 18, are strongly linked to cancer.

 Infection with HPV is common.
 In most people the body can clear the infection by itself.
 But sometimes the infection doesn't go away and becomes chronic.
 Chronic infection with HPV, especially when it’s caused by certain high-risk types, can cause certain cancers over time, including cervical cancer.